Z3rio/zerio-duty/README.md

 - zerio-duty:server:toggleDuty
   > Toggles the duty for the player that triggered this event.
 (Has to be triggered from the client)
+  > Works great to be triggered from a "duty marker" / duty change function in a job script.

 ## Client
 - zerio-duty:client:dutyChange